 - (i) A member entitled to attend and vote at the Meeting convened by the above Notice is entitled to appoint one or more proxies to attend and, on a poll, to vote in his place.
 A proxy need not be a member of the Company.
 Completion of the Form of Proxy will not prevent you from attending and voting in person. - (ii) To appoint a proxy you should complete the Form of Proxy enclosed with this Notice of Annual General Meeting.
-To be valid, the Form of Proxy, together with the power of attorney or other authority (if any) under which it is signed or a notarially certified or office copy of

-- the same, must be delivered to the offices of Capita Registrars, PXS, 34 Beckenham Road, Beckenham, Kent BR3 4TU by no later than 48 hours (not including weekends or banks holidays) before the time fixed for the Meeting or any adjourned meeting. - (iii) In the case of joint holders, the vote of the senior holder who tenders a vote whether in person or by proxy shall be accepted to the exclusion of the votes of the other joint holders and, for this purpose, seniority shall be determined by the order in which the names stand in the register of members of the Company in respect of the relevant joint holding. - (iv) In the case of holders of depositary interests representing ordinary shares in the Company, a Form of Direction must be completed in order to appoint Capita IRG Trustees Limited, the Depository, to vote on the holder's behalf at the Meeting or, if the Meeting is adjourned, at the adjourned meeting.
-To be effective, a completed and signed Form of Direction (and any power of attorney or other authority under which it is signed) must be delivered to the Company's Transfer Agent, Capita Registrars, PXS, 34 Beckenham Road, Beckenham, Kent, BR3 4TU by no later than 72 hours (not including weekends or bank holidays) before the time fixed for the Meeting or any adjourned meeting.
+To be valid, the Form of Proxy, together with the power of attorney or other authority (if any) under which it is signed or a notarially certified or office copy of the same, must be delivered to the offices of Capita Asset Services, PXS1, 34 Beckenham Road, Beckenham, Kent, BR3 4ZF by no later than 48 hours (not including weekends or banks holidays) before the time fixed for the Meeting or any adjourned meeting. - (iii) In the case of joint holders, the vote of the senior holder who tenders a vote whether in person or by proxy shall be accepted to the exclusion of the votes of the other joint holders and, for this purpose, seniority shall be determined by the order in which the names stand in the register of members of the Company in respect of the relevant joint holding. - (iv) In the case of holders of depositary interests representing ordinary shares in the Company, a Form of Direction must be completed in order to appoint Capita IRG Trustees Limited, the Depositary, to vote on the holder's behalf at the Meeting or, if the Meeting is adjourned, at the adjourned meeting.
+To be effective, a completed and signed Form of Direction (and any power of attorney or other authority under which it is signed) must be delivered to the Company's Transfer Agent, Capita Asset Services, PXS, 34 Beckenham Road, Beckenham, Kent, BR3 4TU by no later than 72 hours (not including weekends or bank holidays) before the time fixed for the Meeting or any adjourned meeting.

 Completion of the Form of Direction will not prevent you from attending and voting in person.
-Depository Interest holders wishing to attend the Meeting should contact the Depository on the above address or email custodymgt@capitaregistrars.com to request a Letter of Corporate Representation no later than 72 hours (not including weekends or bank holidays) before the time fixed for the Meeting or any adjourned meeting.
+Depository Interest holders wishing to attend the Meeting should contact the Depository on the above address or email custodymgt@capita.co.uk to request a Letter of Corporate Representation.